mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 ## Learning Objectives

+At the end of this scenario, you should:

 1. Understand what Helm is and its role in Kubernetes.
-2. Become familiar with the Helm client using the terminal and obtain useful application information.
+2. Be familiar with the Helm client using the terminal and obtain useful application information.
-3. Learn the necessary Helm client commands to inspect, install, and upgrade a Helm public chart.
+3. Know the necessary Helm client commands to inspect, install, and upgrade a Helm public chart.
-4. Learn how to verify an application is installed when using Helm.
+4. Know how to verify an application is installed when using Helm.
-5. Inspect all k8s resources installed that are part of Jenkins.
+5. Know and verify all k8s resources installed that are part of Jenkins.

 ![Helm Logo](./../assets/intro.png)